thindil/steamsky/bin/doc/CONTRIBUTING.md

 If you want to talk/propose changes in any existing in the game feature or mechanic, feel free to contact me via issues tracker or mail (addresses of both you can find at top of this file).
-General rule about propositions is same as for bugs reports - please, try to write that much informations as possible.
+General rule about propositions is same as for bugs reports - please, try to write that much information as possible.
 This help us all better understand purpose of your changes.

 ## Code propositions

-### General informations
+### General information

 If you want start help in the game development, please consider starts from something easy like fixing bugs.
 Before you been want to add new feature to